Skyraider150/zmk-config-totem/readme.md

 This layer is for mouse emulation and macros.

-- Can be locked or unlocked by opposite outer thumb key
+- Can be unlocked by opposite outer thumb key
 - Mouse pointer and scroll control
 - Left and Right Click on thumb keys
 - Mods (including Shift) on the right side bottom row